countable-web/open-source-corporation/product/engineering/INFO_SECURITY_DESIGN.md

 ## Web Application Host OS Hardening

-  * Apply 'least privilege' in general.
+  * Apply ['least privilege'](https://en.wikipedia.org/wiki/Principle_of_least_privilege) in general.
 Only give users/systems access to sensitive information to the extent who need it, and only the minimum level.
+  * Identify 'vaults' where secrets are stored.
+Store secrets in those secure locations, and reference that location instead of sharing secrets directly.
+Do not copy secrets or save them elsewhere from this "vault".
   * Normally, only Jenkins should access production servers.
   * Sensitive information should be protected by 2 factors.
 Use ssh keys with passphrase or stored on an encrypted disk (with passphrase to boot)
   * Minimize the number of open ports (in AWS security group for example)